lsst/lsst-texmf/docs/lsstdoc.rst

 Document Preamble
 =================

-A Latex document begins with a preamble that sets up the document.
+A LaTeX document begins with a preamble that sets up the document.
 The first step is to define the class:

 .. code-block:: latex